 A Field Team is organized in much the same way as the QR Team.
-The differences are
+The differences are:

 - 1. The leader is called a Field Team Leader (FTL), - 2.
-There is no Base Officer, - Since the PD endeavors to have vehicles driven only by their owners, appropriate members of the Team may be designated as drivers (DR's), and - 4.
+There is no Base Officer, - 3.
+Since the PD endeavors to have vehicles driven only by their owners, appropriate members of the Team may be designated as drivers (DR's), and - 4.
 The Field Team is designated by a letter and referred to by the ITU-ICAO phonetic for that letter (e.g. Field Team Charlie).

-In ICS terminology, the ASRC Field Team is considered a Task Force, because the team is formed for a particular task, and broken down into its component ASRC (and other) members once the task is completed and the Field Team has reported back to Incident Base.
+In strict ICS terminology, the ASRC Field Team is a Task Force, because the team is formed for a particular task, and broken down into its component ASRC (and other) members once the task is completed and the Field Team has reported back to Incident Base.
 A Strike Team would be a team which always had a set number of members and equipment, in distinction to the functional organization of an ASRC Field Team, which can be composed of two up to many more members, depending on the particular task.
+Since it is a useful term designating a particular type of Task Force, the term Field Team is almost universally used in search and rescue.